Welcome to the Lake Erie College of Osteopathic Medicine

 - The Accelerated Physician Assistant Pathway (APAP) is a three-year program for certified PAs who want to increase his or her medical knowledge and practice independently as fully licensed physicians.

-- The Lecture-Discussion Pathway (LDP) presents the basic science core curriculum and medical systems curriculum through lecture presentations and small-group tutorials.
+- The Lecture-Discussion Pathway (LDP) presents the basic science core curriculum and medical systems curriculum through lecture presentations and small-group workshops and laboratories.

 LECOM Bradenton and LECOM at Seton Hill offer Problem-Based Learning exclusively.

 LECOM School of Pharmacy Offers Choice of Student-Centered Learning

 Consistent with LECOM’s core value of creating student-centered education, three distinct learning pathways are offered for the Doctor of Pharmacy (PharmD) Degree which provides students the option of choosing a pathway most suited to their learning needs.

 - In Erie,an accelerated three-year pathway is offered enabling students to complete the PharmD degree in three calendar years using an innovative, year-round curriculum that allows graduates to enter the job market one year earlier that traditional pharmacy graduates;

 - In Bradenton, students follow the traditional four-year pathway starting with two years of basic sciences preparing for clinical science courses in year three and advanced practice experiences in year four;

 - Or students may study online in the four-year distance education pathway where they take the majority of courses online and attend classes for a few weeks each summer in Bradenton to meet laboratory and casework requirements.